Professor, Faculty of Pharmacy & Pharmaceutical Sciences

 Pharmaceutical Sciences, Drug formulation and delivery, Nanomedicine

-Dr Lavasanifar is the associate Editor of Molecular Pharmaceutics, an American Chemical Society (ACS) publication.
+Dr Lavasanifar is the Associate Editor of Molecular Pharmaceutics and ACS Bio & Med Chem Au, from American Chemical Society (ACS) publication.
 She is also a member of the Editorial Board in Materials Sciences and Applications, and Iranian Polymer Journal.
 In addition to her academic appointment, Dr Lavasanifar is the Scientific Chief Officer and Vice President of Meros Polymers Inc., a spinoff company established based on the technology developed in her lab.